web-platform-tests/wpt/docs/writing-tests/testharness-api.md

  </script>
 ```

-The test title for single page tests is always taken from `document.title`.
+The test title for single-test pages is always taken from `document.title`.

 ## Making assertions ##